santiagosayshey/DigiBrain/content/Computer Science/Software Development & Project/Project/Initial Report.md

 • Each component containerized separately using Python and InfluxDB Dockerfiles
 • Docker Compose used to orchestrate backend services

-**Justification**: Python and Flask offer simplicity and quick development cycles.
-InfluxDB is purpose-built for time-series data, crucial for our application.
-Containerizing each component separately enhances isolation and modularity.
+**Justification**: Python and Flask offer a low barrier to entry and rapid development cycles, crucial for MVP iteration.
+Flask's minimalist approach avoids over-engineering and eases us into integrating with InfluxDB.
+Separate containerization supports the single responsibility principle and enables independent scaling.
 ## Tooling
 • Git for version control, with a branching strategy aligned with our containerized workflow
 • CI/CD pipeline using GitHub Actions, integrated with our Docker builds
 • ESLint and Prettier for frontend code quality, containerized in the dev environment
 • Black and pylint for backend code formatting and linting, integrated into backend containers

-This structure allows us to maintain consistency across environments while enabling quick iterations towards our MVP.
+**Justification**: Git supports parallel feature development and easy rollbacks, essential for rapid prototyping.
+Linting tools enforce consistency and catch errors early, reducing technical debt as we iterate quickly.
+Containerization ensures these tools are consistently applied across the team, supporting the "it works on my machine" principle.